Conversion Optimization

 (Button) Size matters: The CTA should be large enough to click without taking a second try.
 42-72 pixels is the ideal range when it comes to the CTA button.

 Action text: The call to action could be as simple as Add to cart or Buy now.
-You could innovate but it should do its job of conveying the action you want the user to take.
+You could innovate, but it should do its job of conveying the action you want the user to take.

-Builtathletics can give you CTA goals:
+Builtathletics can give you CTA goals in their awesome example of high-converting product pages:

 They even use a sticky menu to enhance the experience: